florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Manual Active Email EN.md

 <img src=".Manual Active Email\pic11.png" />

 It is possible that you receive the message below when copying the URL.
-In this case you must enter your Florishop URL in the debtor data, as in the example below.
+In this case you must enter your FloriShop URL in the debtor data, as in the example below.

 <img src=".Manual Active Email\pic12.png" />